Lillian Lake when there is still a little snow in the mountains

 Lillian Lake trail hike

-The trail starts with a quick descent to the river where you cross your first of several newly built bridges.
-After your second bridge, you take a left at the T intersection to begin making your way towards the lake.
+The trail to Lillian Lake starts with a quick descent to the river where you cross the first of several bridges.
+After your second bridge, you take a left at the T-intersection to begin making your way towards the lake.

 About halfway into the hike you head up into some open areas with stunning views of the mountains around you and in the distance.
 From here the trail gets a bit more challenging but there are ample logs and large rocks to stop and take a breath.

-The final half hour up to the lake is a bit of a slog.
-There is a lot of uphill but the effort is worth it as you catch your first glimpse of Lillian Lake.
+The final half hour up to the lake is a slog, especially after you cross the last of the sturdy bridges.
+There is a lot of uphill, but the effort is worth it as you catch your first glimpse of Lillian Lake.

 Enjoy a communal fire pit at the Lillian Lake Campground